0xPolygon/polygon-docs/docs/learn/agglayer.md

 The problem with the aggregation layer, as described, is that it suffers from high latency.
 For a user to trust a message from another chain, they must have a proof that the message is the output of a valid batch, and a guarantee that the batch that produced the message has either already been, or will be finalized on Ethereum.

-Currently, proving time for a batch is a few minutes, and batches are posted to Ethereum every 30-60 minutes, which prohibits fast cross-chain messaging and interopability.
+Currently, proving time for a batch is a few minutes, and batches are posted to Ethereum every 30-60 minutes, which prohibits fast cross-chain messaging and interoperability.

 In order to reduce latency to levels that make cross-chain interactions feel like using a single chain, we need to safely confirm batches before:
 1. A proof is generated (validity).